 If there are children from the relationship, generally speaking, the court will give priority to whoever is caring for them, and will try to address the reasonable needs of the parties for things like housing.

-It can sometimes seem as though men have fewer rights than women.
-This will often be a result of any children living with their mother, who earns less, has a lower mortgage capacity and less pension provision than the other partner.
+It can sometimes seem as though a husband’s divorce rights are worse than a wife’s rights in a divorce.
+A married couple’s divorce rights will often be influenced by who the children live with, who earns less, and who has a lower mortgage capacity and less pension provision than the other partner.

 Take a look at our team to find a financial settlement lawyer who is right for you.